-While obesity, family history, and insulin resistance are known risk factors for PCOS, the role of nutrition in the prevention and treatment of this hormonal imbalance has only recently gained traction.
+While obesity, family history, and insulin resistance are known risk factors for PCOS1, the role of nutrition2 in the prevention and treatment of this hormonal imbalance has only recently gained traction.
 I can tell you personally that nutrition is paramount in PCOS.
 I was able to successfully solve my hormonal imbalance the same way Ridley found relief: through food.

 But what if you've already completely cut milk products and sweets from your diet and you're still experiencing the pimples, messed-up periods, extra pounds, and hair loss associated with PCOS?

 Before I made it my mission to fix my hormones and help other women get back on track, I had no idea that some of the "healthy" foods I was consuming could actually make my problems worse.
 And I see the disbelief on my clients' faces every day when I break the news that some of the hyped-up health foods they've been dutifully consuming may actually be sabotaging their best efforts to overcome PCOS symptoms.

 Here are the "healthy" foods that I personally recommend women with PCOS avoid due to an abundance of caution:

 Need a moment to pick your jaw up off the floor?
 Most women do.
 After all, kale is often hailed as the superfood of all superfoods—heck, even Beyoncé loves it!
 And rightly so, kale is chock full of nutrients and antioxidant phytochemicals.